keraJLi/rejax/README.md

 - **Train state** including the current environment state, network parameters, global step, ... (flax.PyTreeNode)

 All algorithms implement `algo.train(config, rng)`, where `config` is a PyTreeNode.
 This function can be jitted and vmapped over in both inputs.
 For a quick start, you can get the train function and config class from `get_agent(algorithm: str) -> Tuple[Callable, PyTreeNode]`, and use `config.from_dict` to load a dictionary config.

+The exact API is likely to change to allow for more flexibility, but I aim to keep it at least as simple as this.

 ## Flexible callbacks
 The config of all algorithms includes a callback function `callback(config, train_state, rng) -> PyTree`, which is called every `eval_freq` training steps with the config and current train state.
 The output of the callback will be aggregated over training and returned by the train function.
 The default callback runs a number of episodes in the training environment and returns their length and episodic return, such that the train function returns a training curve.